Stromberg90/Scripts/Blender/README.md

 - 2 or C will merge at the Center between the two.
 - 3 or L will merge at the Last component.

-In vertex mode, if there is a starting selection and the tool is invoked on one if those vertices, then all vertices in the selection will be merged at the desired location.
+In vertex mode, if there is a starting selection and the tool is invoked on one of those vertices, then all vertices in the selection will be merged at the desired location.

 ![](https://i.imgur.com/4SySLU5.gif)